 If the Auth Method selected by the Client specifies that the Client sends data first, the Client should include an Auth Data field in the CONNECT packet.
 For contents of the Auth Data is defined by the Auth Method.

 If the Server requires additional information to complete the authorization, it sends an AUTH Packet with a Return code of 0x18 – Continue authentication.
 It MUST also set the Auth Method to the same value sent by the Client.
-If the authentication method requires the Server to send authentication data for to the Client it is sent in the Auth Data field.
+If the authentication method requires the Server to send authentication data to the Client it is sent in the Auth Data field.
 The Server can fail the authentication at any time and MAY send a CONNACK with a Return code of 128 or above and MUST close the Network Connection.

 The Client responds to the Server sending an AUTH Packet with a Return code of 0x18 – Continue authentication by sending an AUTH Packet with a Return code of 0.
 The Client MUST set the Auth Method to the same value sent to it, and if the authentication mechanism requires more data, sends that as Auth Data.
 The Client can close the connection at any point, and can sent a DISCONNECT Packet before doing so.